CristianConrado/D630LaptopHomelab/docs/CreatingContainers.md

 ## 4 AdGuard Home
 For the final networking section, I want to pair the SSL from caddy with the tailnet from Tailscale, to have my homepage certified.
 That way i only need to be redirected from there.
 I am going to start from here: https://hub.docker.com/r/adguard/adguardhome.

+## 5 Beszel
+While planning I wanted to add Uptime kuma, but seeing how seemlessly beszel works not only for monitoring the hardware, but also the containers, I think I will only keep Beszel.